 This will establish KE as a role model for utilities in the country and the region.
-The initial phase involves remotely managed smart meters at customers’ premises and transformers backed by IT systems.
-The ability to accurately monitor energy flows (allowing for loss identification, remote billing and remote disconnection) and the network health will result in reduced energy losses, improved recoveries and increase productivity.
+The initial phase involves remotely monitored smart meters at customers’ premises and transformers backed by IT systems.
+The ability to accurately monitor energy flows (allowing loss identification, remote meter-reading and remote disconnection) and the network health will result in reduced energy losses and increased productivity.

 Aerial Bundled Cables